 Condos are typically less expensive than homes, though the difference in price varies by geography.
 This breakdown from Zillow shows that the median sale price for single-family homes consistently outpaced condos in 2019 and 2020.
 A condo can be a more realistic path to homeownership in a higher-cost market.

 Tip: Not all condo developments are approved for loans from the Federal Housing Administration (FHA).
-For an FHA loan to be insured, the development should have at least 50% of units occupied by owners—30% for new developments.
+For an FHA loan to be insured, the development should have at least 50% of units occupied by owners (or 30% for new developments).
 Learn more about FHA loan requirements for condos.

-And if your neighbors are selling too, you don’t have much to set yourself apart from the competition—most units will be similar.
-One tips is to look for an attractive location within the building.
+One way to improve your condo’s chances of selling is to look for a condo with an attractive location within the building.
 In general, the more bedrooms your unit has, the easier it will be to sell.

-Tip: Renting out the condo could be an option, if you’re having trouble selling, but some associates place restrictions on renting.
-Learn the development’s rental policy.
+Another tip: Renting out the condo could be an option if you’re having trouble selling.
+But keep in mind that some developments place restrictions on renting.

 Utility bills are higher in a single-family home than in a condo, too, since you’re responsible for more space.

 In condos, like apartments, residents outsource the heavy maintenance work.
 You’ll pay a fee, but you won’t have to shovel the drive or clear off fallen branches after a storm.
-Minor maintenance fixes in your condo unit may be up to you; find out which expenses are your responsibility.
+But minor maintenance fixes in your condo unit may be up to you, so find out which expenses are your responsibility.